The marathon in the early ’80s, via NYC Parks

 - Mile 8, along Lafayette Avenue in Fort Greene, where locals gather on their brownstone stoops and the the Bishop Loughlin Memorial High School band performs.

 - Mile 13, the halfway point, at the Pulaski Bridge.
 As they hit the halfway point, runners need some extra encouragement.
 That’s why this is NYRRC’s official cheering zone, where they give out orange cowbells.

 - Miles 16 to 18, the Upper East Side along First Avenue, always draws a wild, cheering crowd.
 The street’s many bars and restaurants offer race-day specials.

 - Miles 23 to 24, along Museum Mile, is a great spot to see the runners before they cross the finish line.
 They enter the park at 90th Street, so this stretch is often packed with fans shouting “almost there!”

 - Finish Line!
 Want to get a coveted spot to see runners cross the line?
 Grandstand Seating tickets are available in advance, but you’ll have to cozy up to someone who’s already snagged them since they’re sold out.

 As far as street closures go, there are many, and they’ll be in effect for most of the day.
-DNAinfo has compiled the full list HERE, as well as transportation disruptions.
+See the full list HERE.

 - A History of the US Open in New York: From the West Side Tennis Club to Arthur Ashe Stadium